 Duloxetine is a type of drug called serotonin-norepinephrine reuptake inhibitor (SNRI), which changes the balance of norepinephrine and serotonin in your brain, increasing these neurotransmitters and causing an improved mood and pain relief.
 Typically, once neurotransmitters send their message, the brain reabsorbs them through a process called reuptake.
 However, SNRIs block this reabsorption process, which increases the amount of serotonin and norepinephrine in the brain.

 Does Cymbalta Cause Weight Gain?

-In fact, the research surrounding duloxetine and weight changes suggest that weight loss is more common than weight gain, although neither weight change is significant.
+In fact, the research surrounding duloxetine and weight changes suggests that weight loss is more common than weight gain, although neither weight change is significant.